-Dietary Fat and Heart Disease – Exposing the Villain
+Dietary Fats and Heart Disease – Exposing the Villain

 “I would only argue that Senators don´t have the luxury that the research scientist does, of waiting until every last shred of evidence is in.”
 These words were spoken by Senator George McGovern 35 years ago when confronted by Dr. Robert Olson from St. Louis University.
 Senator McGovern´s Select Committee on Nutrition and Human Needs went ahead and published their famous report, “Dietary goals for the United States” in 1977.
 Doctor Olson, however had pleaded for “more research on the problem before making announcements to the American public”.
 The main message from the McGovern report was to reduce overall fat consumption, reduce the consumption of saturated fat and cholesterol, and to substitute polyunsaturated fatty acids (PUFA) for saturated fat.
 Decreased consumption of meat, butterfat, eggs and other high cholesterol sources was recommended.
 McGovern´s words reflect the fact that the report was not based on strong scientific data.